 In her first visit, we removed the decay, reshaped her abutment preparations, and inserted her new handcrafted temporary crowns, providing her with an instant smile makeover to match her lip line.
 After a root canal, we took impressions at her second visit, and then delivered her new permanent dental crowns in her third visit.
 We took final X-rays to confirm their precise fit.
 (See yellow arrows)

-Dr. Marlin often works with patients to replace older or improperly placed dental crowns with more natural-looking crowns to give our patients beautiful healthy smiles.
+Dr. Marlin and Dr. Talmazov often work with patients to replace older or improperly placed dental crowns with more natural-looking crowns to give our patients beautiful healthy smiles.

 The Porcelain Dental Crown Procedure with Dr. marlin